arthwang/vsc-prolog/README.md

     * "prolog.linter.delay": 500

-      The milliseconds to delay when using onType trigger, that is, when pausing over this milliseconds between two types the linter would be triggered.
+      The milliseconds to delay when using onType trigger, that is, when pausing over this milliseconds between two key strokes the linter would be triggered.

-    * "prolog.terminal.runtimeArgs": []
+    * "prolog.terminal.runtimeArgs": [ ]

       Arguments of Prolog executable run in terminal.
 This prolog process is used to load and execute the program in active editor, including 'query goal under cursor' command.
+This is a array of strings, i.e. ['-q', '-f', 'none'].

     * "prolog.format.tabSize": 4